-Debt relief services, like debt consolidation, debt settlement, and debt management plans, are advertised all over the Internet, radio, and television.
 But, in many cases, the for-profit companies offering these kinds of services are scammers who provide little or no help after you've paid them.
 Even if a debt relief company does try to help you, you'll have to pay a lot for services that you could do yourself or would be better off paying to an attorney or legitimate credit counseling company.
-(Legitimate credit counseling agencies offer financial help for free or at a minimal charge.)

-Debt management plans.
-Debt relief companies sometimes offer to arrange a plan—called a debt management plan—to pay back your creditors, often with reductions in interest rates or other favorable terms so you can afford repayment.
-(Learn about the pros and cons of debt management plans.)
+Debt relief companies sometimes offer to arrange a plan called a "debt management plan" to pay back your creditors.
+These plans often include reductions in interest rates or other favorable terms so you can afford repayment.

-Debt settlement.
-Other debt relief companies claim they’ll work out deals with your unsecured creditors to significantly reduce your debts, often by 50% or more.
-They do this by negotiating lump-sum settlements.
-As part of the process, you have to make regular payments into a special account, rather than to your creditors.
-Once you've accumulated enough funds, the company starts the negotiations and pays your creditors—and often themselves—with money from the account.
-(Learn more about debt settlement companies.)
+Some debt relief companies claim they’ll work out deals with your unsecured creditors to reduce your debts significantly, often (supposedly) by 50% or more.
+To get this kind of reduction, they negotiate lump-sum settlements.
+As part of the process, the debtor has to make regular payments into a designated account rather than to creditors.
+Once the debtor has accumulated enough funds, the company starts the negotiations and pays the creditors—and often themselves—with money from the account.

-Debt consolidation.
 Companies sometimes offer to reduce your monthly payments by rolling multiple loans together into one.
-(Learn about the pros and cons of debt consolidation.)
+This process is called "debt consolidation."

-Debt relief services are also sometimes marketed as credit counseling services, debt elimination services, or debt negotiation services.
-But no matter what a company calls its particular services, all too often for-profit debt relief companies charge high fees for services you could do yourself, drop the ball when it comes to actually performing the services, or simply take off with your money.
+Debt relief services are sometimes marketed as "credit counseling services," "debt elimination services," or "debt negotiation services."
+But no matter what a company calls its particular services, all too often for-profit debt relief companies:

-The Federal Trade Commission (FTC) Telemarketing Sales Rule and certain state laws provide protections from scammer debt relief companies.
+Some federal laws, like the Federal Trade Commission Telemarketing Sales Rule, and often state laws, protect consumers from debt relief scams.

-State protections.
 Almost all states regulate debt relief companies, and some states prohibit debt settlement companies from doing business.
-These state laws usually don’t apply to lawyers and nonprofits, however.
+These state laws usually don’t apply to lawyers and nonprofit organizations.

 State laws that regulate debt relief services often:

-Rather than hiring a for-profit debt relief service, if you need help negotiating with creditors or debt collectors, consider talking to an accredited, nonprofit credit counseling agency or a reputable attorney.
+If you need help negotiating with creditors or debt collectors, consider talking to an accredited, nonprofit credit counseling agency or a reputable attorney rather than hiring a for-profit debt relief service.

-Hiring an attorney.
-Debt relief attorneys also provide many kinds of services to help people deal with their debts.
-Two of the most common services debt relief attorneys provide are representing debtors in bankruptcy proceedings and negotiating with creditors to settle debts.
-(Keep in mind that if you settle a debt for less than you owe, you might face a tax liability.
-The IRS generally considers canceled debt of $600 or more as taxable, though exceptions to this rule exist.)
+Different kinds of lawyers provide services to help people deal with their debts.
+Two of the most common services that lawyers offer are representing debtors in bankruptcy proceedings and negotiating with creditors to settle debts.
+(Remember, if you settle a debt for less than you owe, you might face a tax liability.
+The IRS generally considers canceled debt of $600 or more as taxable, though exceptions exist.)